 Elysian Foods' quest for more sustainable packaging featured in Consumer NZ podcast

-Last November, when Elysian Foods sent out its 100,000th pot of dip for the year, it came with the realisation that we had in effect contributed 2.2 tonnes of plastic to the New Zealand Inc rubbish tip, with little of it being recycled.
+In November 2021, when Elysian Foods sent out its 100,000th pot of dip for the year, it came with the realisation that we had in effect contributed 2.2 tonnes of plastic to the New Zealand Inc rubbish tip, with little of it being recycled.

 Making Elysian Foods as Eco-friendly as possible had always been a high priority, and I could no longer ignore the elephant in the room – we had to do something about the packaging.
 The quest was on - to see if we could come up with a more eco-friendly packaging solution for the dips produced in our kitchen in Miramar.
 We quickly settled on a bamboo-based pottle and lid – it appeared to tick all the boxes.